 Christy Turner has worked with more than 1,500 people living with dementia and their families, including multiple people in her own family.
 She is a speaker and consultant, host of The Alzheimer’s Podcast, founder of DementiaSherpa.com, and creator of the online programs Memory Care at Home and The Dementia Sherpa’s Guide to Moving into Memory Care.

 Being Patient is committed to representing a diversity of voices in the Alzheimer’s and brain health community, and to providing a platform to elevate the perspectives of people living with neurodegenerative diseases.
 Being Patient publishes op-eds at the discretion of the editorial staff.
-To share an op-ed for consideration, submit concepts or drafts to our managing editor at alex@beingpatient.com.
+To share an op-ed for consideration, submit concepts or drafts to our editors at info@beingpatient.com.

 If you find our articles and interviews helpful, please consider becoming a supporting member of our community.
 Frustrated by the lack of an editorially independent source of information on brain health and Alzheimer’s disease, we decided to create Being Patient.
 We are a team of dedicated journalists covering the latest research on Alzheimer’s, bringing you access to the experts and elevating the patient perspective on what it’s like to live with dementia.